-Thyroxine (T4) is produced by the thyroid gland in twenty (20) times the concentration as T3.
-T4 must be absorbed into the cells where it must be converted to T3 in order for the cells to function at a healthy metabolic rate.
+Thyroxine (T4) is produced by the thyroid gland at twenty (20) times the concentration of T3.
+T4 must be absorbed into the cells where it must be converted to T3 for the cells to function at a healthy metabolic rate.
 If T4 is not properly assimilated into the cells or converted to T3 within the cells, then hypothyroidism results.

 It is not the level of thyroid hormone in the blood that is important, but rather, how much T3 is present within the cells.
 This is why blood tests are inconclusive and oftentimes do not correlate with a patient's clinical symptoms.
 The thyroid hormone, T3, enables the cells to produce and use energy, which is ultimately converted to heat, giving the body its temperature.

 As we age the thyroid gland, like all the endocrine glands, produces lower levels of thyroid hormones.
 Because the "normal laboratory range" of thyroid hormones is based upon a population normal, 90%-95% of all individuals will have thyroid levels that fall within the "normal range".
-But many people whose thyroid hormone levels fall within the so called "normal" range do not feel normal or healthy.
+But many people whose thyroid hormone levels fall within the so-called "normal" range does not feel normal or healthy.

-Young healthy individuals have thyroid hormone levels which are high in the "normal range".
-Older, less healthy individuals have thyroid hormone levels which are in the lower end of the "normal range".
+Young healthy individuals have thyroid hormone levels that are high in the "normal range".
+Older, less healthy individuals have thyroid hormone levels that are at the lower end of the "normal range".
 Over your lifetime your thyroid hormone levels can fall by 50%, with you experiencing a 50% decline in your energy level, yet your thyroid hormone level will remain in the laboratory "normal range", the low end of the "normal range", yet still in the "normal range".

-Despite the fact that you may have a host of symptoms of hypothyroidism, due to your decline in thyroid hormone production with age, your doctor will tell you that you are in the "normal range".
+Even though you may have a host of symptoms of hypothyroidism, due to your decline in thyroid hormone production with age, your doctor will tell you that you are in the "normal range".
 But you are not feeling normal because your thyroid hormones have declined as you have aged.
-You do not want your thyroid hormones to be in the "low normal range", rather you want to keep your thyroid hormone levels in the "optimum range" so that you have good energy and feel healthy.
+You do not want your thyroid hormones to be in the "low normal range", rather you want to keep your thyroid hormone levels at the "optimum range" so that you have good energy and feel healthy.

 Hypothyroidism is a commonly overlooked and undiagnosed medical problem that severely impairs an individual's quality of life.
 Hypo means low, so hypothyroidism relates to a medical condition manifested by low thyroid gland function or by low thyroid hormone action in the cells.

 If left untreated, it can lead to a host of medical illnesses.
-Thyroid deficiency frequently causes chronic fatigue, recurrent headaches, including migraines, recurrent and chronic infections, skin disorders, obesity, menstrual irregularities and infertility, emotional disorders, hypertension, coronary artery disease, cancer and the complications of diabetes.
+Thyroid deficiency frequently causes chronic fatigue, and recurrent headaches, including migraines, recurrent and chronic infections, skin disorders, obesity, menstrual irregularities and infertility, emotional disorders, hypertension, coronary artery disease, cancer, and the complications of diabetes.

-Hypothyroidism usually manifests itself gradually over a period of years with the progressive and insidious development of one or several of the following symptoms:
+Hypothyroidism usually manifests itself gradually over years with the progressive and insidious development of one or several of the following symptoms:

 The following are physical signs of hypothyroidism:

 The male hormone, testosterone, does not increase TBG.
-In fact, testosterone stimulates the conversion of the inactive thyroid hormone, T4, to the active thyroid hormone, T3, within the cells.
-This is why men have fewer problems with low thyroid function than do women.
+Testosterone stimulates the conversion of the inactive thyroid hormone, T4, to the active thyroid hormone, T3, within the cells.
+This is why men have fewer problems with low thyroid function than women.

 Less commonly than the above, hypothyroidism may be caused by nutritional deficiencies.
-The thyroid gland requires iodine for the normal production of the thyroid hormones.
-In the past, hypothyroidism occurred commonly in the Midwest and in the Great Lakes regions of the United States and was characterized by an enlarged thyroid gland, known as a goiter.
-This condition was due to low iodine levels in the soil and in fresh water fish.
-With the advent of iodized salt the incidence of this problem has been dramatically reduced.
+The thyroid gland requires iodine for the normal production of thyroid hormones.
+In the past, hypothyroidism occurred commonly in the Midwest and the Great Lakes regions of the United States and was characterized by an enlarged thyroid gland, known as a goiter.
+This condition was due to low iodine levels in the soil and freshwater fish.
+With the advent of iodized salt, the incidence of this problem has been dramatically reduced.
 Goiter areas still exist in many areas of the world.

 Clinical hypothyroidism may also be caused by a selenium deficiency.
 Selenium is a trace mineral that plays a critical role in the conversion of the inactive hormone, T4, to the active intracellular thyroid hormone, T3.
 The soil in the United States is deficient in Selenium.